Best Prepper Foods To Stockpile For A Future Disaster

 food stockpile decision time

-How long do you want your prepper food stockpile to last?
+How long will your prepper food last?

 A week?
 A month?
 Three months?
 Six months?
-How about a year?

-Sure, a year’s supply of stockpiled food may be overkill for most survival situations short of an apocalyptic event (i.e., TEOTWAWKI).
-However, maybe that’s what helps you sleep better at night.
+Sure, a year’s worth may be overkill for most situations short of an apocalyptic event (i.e., TEOTWAWKI).

 One can’t underestimate the value of a good night’s sleep.